-In decades past, the more liquid-like tattoo ink created an unnatural appearance for cosmetic tattooing.
+In past decades, liquid-like tattoo ink was used to create an unnatural appearance for cosmetic tattooing.
 These days, advanced micropigmentation features pigments that are thicker and more natural-looking than tattoo ink.
 The pigments can be used to mimic the appearance of short hairs on the scalp or brows, eyeliner on the eyes, and a natural reddish or pinkish hue to the lips.

-Micropigmentation has grown so popular that more than one million photos and videos on Instagram use the hashtag.
-Like the name suggests, a micropigmentation procedure involves very small needles being used to impart pigment onto the skin.
+Micropigmentation has grown so popular that more than one million photos and videos on Instagram are using the hashtag, #Micropigmentation.
+As the name suggests, a micropigmentation procedure involves very small needles being used to impart pigment onto the skin.
 When the color is placed on the scalp, it can recreate the look of a freshly-shaved buzz cut - or make an area of thinning hair appear denser.
-Cosmetic pigmentation can give a pink hue to the lips or fill in sparse eyebrows with color that looks like wisps of hair.
+Cosmetic pigmentation can give a pink hue to the lips or fill in sparse eyebrows with a color that looks like wisps of hair.

 Using Scalp Micropigmentation to Hide Hair Loss

 A vast majority of people turn to scalp micropigmentation after using a variety of methods to try and regrow their hair.
 Individuals who suffer from hair loss also use micropigmentation in conjunction with other treatments, such as patients who get the pigment treatment to cover scalp scars caused by previous FUT hair transplant procedures, where a strip of the scalp has been removed to transplant hair follicles into different locations on the scalp.